 ABSTRACT

 The paired row pigeonpea intercropping system, the space between the two paired rows of pigeonpea is effectively utilized for growing high-density cotton.
 This experiment was conducted at Agricultural Research Station (ARS) Tandur, Vikarabad during Kharif 2023-24 and 2024-25.
 The experiment was laid out in a split-plot design with three replications.
-Main plots (three) with paired rows of pigeonpea with three spacings of high-density cotton and six subplots.
-Among the main plots at 60, 90 DAS, and at harvest, the highest nitrogen, phosphorus, and potassium uptake was recorded with a high-density cotton spacing of M1 (60 cm x 15 cm) during both the years of experiment and mean data and lowest was with spacing of M3(100 x 15 cm) Among the subplots highest NPK uptake and final available soil NPK was recorded with the application of 125% RDN + Mepiquat chloride 50 ppm at square formation and flowering stage (S3), it was followed by the treatment (125% RDN + Cycocel 60 ppm at square formation and flowering stage) (S6) during the both the years of study and in mean data and lowest was recorded with the application of 100% RDN + Cycocel 60 ppm at square initiation, peak square formation and flowering stage.
-And highest final available NPK was (247, 37.7 and 297 kg ha-1) during 2023-24 and (242, 35.1 and 291 kg ha-1) during 2024-25 recorded with spacing of M3 (100 x 15 cm) among sub plots (246, 38.4 and 301 kg ha-1 during 2024-25 and 242, 35.7 and 293 kg ha-1 during 2024-25) was recorded with the application of 125% RDN + Mepiquat chloride 50 ppm at square formation and flowering stage (S3).
+The main plots (three) with paired rows of pigeonpea combined with three spacings of high-density cotton arranged in six subplots.
+Among the main plots, at 60 and 90 days after sowing (DAS) and at harvest, the highest nitrogen, phosphorus, and potassium uptake was recorded under the high-density cotton spacing of M1 (60 cm x 15 cm) during both years of experiment as well as in the mean data, whereas the lowest uptake was observed with the wider spacing of M3(100 x 15 cm).
+Among the subplots, the highest NPK uptake and final available soil NPK were recorded with the application of 125% RDN + Mepiquat chloride (50 ppm) at square formation and flowering stage (S3).
+This was followed by the treatment 125% RDN + Cycocel (60 ppm) applied at square formation and flowering stage (S6) during the both years and in the mean data.
+The lowest values were obtained with the application of 100% RDN + Cycocel (60 ppm) at square initiation, peak square formation and flowering stage.
+The highest final available NPK (247, 37.7 and 297 kg ha-1) during 2023-24 and (242, 35.1 and 291 kg ha-1) during 2024-25 was recorded under the spacing M3 (100 x 15 cm).
+Among the sub plots, the highest final available NPK (246, 38.4 and 301 kg ha-1 during 2024-25 and 242, 35.7, and 293 kg ha-1 during 2024-25) was obtained with the application of 125% RDN + Mepiquat chloride (50 ppm) at square formation and flowering stage (S3).The results of the current study will contribute…..

 Keywords: paired row pigeonpea, high-density cotton, mepiquat chloride, Cycocel, nitrogen management

 Introduction Pigeonpea (Cajanus cajan L.) is the second most important pulse crop after chickpea in India.
 Pigeonpea is one of the most important rainy season (kharif) grain legume crop, grown predominantly under rainfed conditions in India.
-In India Pigeonpea is growing in an area of 50.02 lakh ha with production of 4.34 million tonnes and productivity of 877 kg ha-1.
+In India, Pigeonpea is growing in an area of 50.02 lakh ha with the production of 4.34 million tonnes and productivity of 877 kg ha-1.

-In paired row Pigeonpea cotton intercropping system the space between the two paired rows of Pigeonpea effectively utilized for growing high density cotton.
+In paired row Pigeonpea cotton intercropping system, the space between the two paired rows of Pigeonpea is effectively utilized for growing high density cotton.
 Paired row planting system allows or permits in better light interception by the crop and resource sharing for harvesting better yields (Sudha Rani et al., 2019).
-In addition to that paired row of Pigeonpea intercropping system enriches the soil by adding nitrogen, improving the soil physico-chemical and biological properties. intercropping of Pigeonpea with other crops like cotton provides additional returns to farmers as it is a commercial crop, Pigeonpea improves soil quality, reduces climatic risks and chance of crop failure, enhances biodiversity and ensures greater use of resources and land area (Maitra et al., 2001; Maitra and Ray, 2019). pearl millet, greengram, blackgram, maize, soybean and groundnut for increasing production, resource use efficiency and maintaining soil fertility.
+In addition to that, paired row of Pigeonpea intercropping system enriches the soil by adding nitrogen, improving the soil physico-chemical and biological properties.
+Intercropping Pigeonpea with other crops, such as cotton, provides additional returns to farmers because it is a commercial crop.
+Pigeonpea also improves soil quality, reduces climatic risks and the likelihood of crop failure, enhances biodiversity, and ensures more efficient use of resources and land area (Maitra et al., 2001; Maitra and Ray, 2019).
+Pigeonpea can be also be intercropped with various crops cotton, sorghum, pearl millet, greengram, blackgram, maize, soybean and groundnut to enhance production, improve resource-use efficiency, and maintain soil fertility.